apache/pulsar/site2/docs/client-libraries-java.md

 ### Configure chunking

-You can limit the maximum number of chunked messages a consumer maintains concurrently by configuring the `maxPendingChunkedMessage` and `autoAckOldestChunkedMessageOnQueueFull` parameter.
+You can limit the maximum number of chunked messages a consumer maintains concurrently by configuring the `maxPendingChunkedMessage` and `autoAckOldestChunkedMessageOnQueueFull` parameters.
 When the threshold is reached, the consumer drops pending messages by silently acknowledging them or asking the broker to redeliver them later.
 The `expireTimeOfIncompleteChunkedMessage` parameter decides the time interval to expire incomplete chunks if the consumer fails to receive all chunks of a message within the specified time period.

 The following is an example of how to configure message chunking.